 NEAR is the next-generation blockchain that is faster and cost-effective when compared to the market leader i.e Ethereum.
 Moreover, it has EVM that allows developers to run Ethereum DAPPS on NEAR at a fraction of the fee.

 NEAR will face stiff competition from the established players in the market that have bigger ecosystems and partnerships compared to its own.
 Ethereum, Cardano, Solana are some of the top blockchains that can hold or delay the adoption of NEAR protocol.

 The smart contracts on the NEAR protocol are built on RUST, that’s not the problem.
-The problem is Solana crypto blockchain that uses the same language to write smart contracts.
-Since the language and technology are fairly new, it’s difficult to find and retain developers that can work on the project without being lured by top competitor i.e Solana with a better ecosystem.
+The problem is Solana crypto blockchain which uses the same language to write smart contracts.
+Since the language and technology are fairly new, it’s difficult to find and retain developers that can work on the project without being lured by top competitors i.e Solana with a better ecosystem.